-In this example Fred is over the annual allowance.
-He would have told HM Revenue & Customs (HMRC) that he has exceeded the annual allowance through his tax return.
-The excess will suffer an annual allowance charge that will effectively remove all tax relief on the excess.
-If he had any unused annual allowance from previous years this could be carried forward to remove or reduce the annual allowance charge.
+In this example Fred was over the annual allowance.
+He would have told HM Revenue & Customs (HMRC) he had exceeded the annual allowance through his tax return.
+The excess would have suffered an annual allowance charge effectively removing all tax relief on the excess.
+If he had any unused annual allowance from previous years this could have been carried forward to remove or reduce the annual allowance charge.

 They matter because the pension input amount is measured against the annual allowance that is in force at the end of the pension input period.

-If the pension input amount from all of the member's plans is greater than the annual allowance available an annual allowance charge is due.
-The annual allowance applies to the pension input amounts for all of a member's plans with pension input periods ending in that tax year.
+If the pension input amount from all of the individual's plans is greater than the annual allowance available an annual allowance charge is due.
+The annual allowance applies to the pension input amounts for all of an individual's plans with pension input periods ending in that tax year.

 For example, if the end of the pension input period was 1 December 2013 it would be tested against the 2013/14 limit of £50,000.
 If the end of the pension input period was 1 December 2014 it would be tested against the 2014/15 limit of £40,000.
-The tax charge is at the member's marginal rate of tax and will be dealt with through the member's tax return.
+The tax charge is at the individual's marginal rate of tax and will be dealt with through their tax return.

 It's possible to carry forward unused annual allowance from previous pension input periods to increase the amount of annual allowance available.